 Home Loan Solutions for Bad Credit

 Lenders ultimately make the final decision on whether or not to grant you a loan, and some will offer high-interest loans to people with scores lower than 620, although a score below 500 is pretty much universally disqualifying.
-They may prioritize certain parts of your credit report, or they may overlook a derogatory item that's pulling down your score, such as a bankruptcy, if you can offer a large down payment.
-Failing coming across an especially generous lender, you may qualify for one of the following government-backed loans:
+Lenders may prioritize certain parts of your credit report, or they may overlook a derogatory item that's pulling down your score, such as a bankruptcy, if you can offer a large down payment.
+Failing getting approval from an especially generous lender, you may qualify for one of the following government-backed loans:

 - VA home loan: Available to members of the military community, these loans are backed by the U.S. Department of Veterans Affairs.
 Technically, no minimum credit score is required, although a score of 620 is preferred.